rust-lang/rfcs/text/0000-raw-reference-operator.md

 references and raw pointers have the same LLVM type anyway; the new operation behaves like `Ref`.

-When interpreting MIR in the miri engine, the engine will recognize that the value produced by this `Rvalue` has raw pointer type, and hence needs not satisfy any special invariants.
+When interpreting MIR in the Miri engine, the engine will recognize that the value produced by this `Rvalue` has raw pointer type, and hence needs not satisfy any special invariants.